China's Sinopec eyes stake in Texas power project: report

 Summit Power, which is also in talks with other potential investors in the United States and Europe, is seeking to carve out a role for Chinese investors that does not upset existing engineering and construction agreements, the newspaper said.

-An agreement between Sinopec Group and Summit Power could be announced as early as September, the newspaper added.
+An agreement between Sinopec and Summit Power could be announced as early as September, it added.

-Sinopec Group is looking to buy "a large part" of equity for the project, the source said.
+But many of the details, including specific financial terms and the size of the equity stake, have yet to be decided, the paper said citing people familiar with the negotiations.

-Through the clean-coal project, Sinopec Group hopes to gain experience in carbon dioxide flooding, a process in which carbon dioxide is injected into an oil reservoir in order to increase output when extracting oil, to be used in its own oil fields later, he said, adding that the project is also a very profitable for investment.
+China's investment will be a "significant share" of the project's cost, consisting partly of debt and partly of equity, the newspaper said.

 The 400-megawatt Texas Clean Energy Project will be an Integrated Gasification Combined Cycle facility capable of capturing between 90 and 99 percent of the carbon dioxide, sulfur dioxide, nitrogen oxide and mercury it produces.